bryskulov/mlops-house-prices/README.md

 ### Deploying a model as Flask API service

+Change directory to the folder "web-service".\
+The deployment is seperated to the different folder to minimize the number of dependencies used in Docker image building.

 To build the Docker image run:
 ```bash
 docker build -t house-price-prediction-service:v1 .